10 Simple Tips to Reduce Food Waste in Your Home

 10 tips to reduce food waste

 We often scrape off leftovers and half-eaten food.
-Untouched leftovers are easier to recycle, but what about the food that has been half-eaten?
-When we talk about food waste tips, the first thing to do is learn to know how much you can eat and when you eat, finish your plate before considering taking up another helping.
+Untouched leftovers are easier to recycle, but what about half-eaten food?
+When we talk about food waste tips, the first thing to do is learn how much you can eat.
+When you eat, finish your plate before considering taking up another helping.

 1. Get over the concept of ‘ugly’ food

 One of the reasons we love watching MasterChef or the various food shows is that they plate the food in a gorgeous way.
 Making animals out of fruits makes us melt at the cuteness.
-But discarding a fruit or vegetable simply because it is not “looking like the said fruit” is a major reason for food wastage.
+However, discarding a fruit or vegetable simply because it does not “look like the said fruit” is a significant reason for food wastage.
 An apple will taste like an apple even if it is not looking like Snow White’s apple.

 2. Buy only what you need